 “By open, you mean his jeans?”

 “Don’t even go there.
-He’s great with me.
+He’s great.
 I don’t even miss my swim team friends now.
 You guys are my friends, especially you and Jace.
 I’m as excited about the band as he is.
 Can’t you get into it, too?”

 “I’m up for it.
 Let’s wait until after Samhain’s over.
 Maybe we need a joint for inspiration” as Robby takes one out from behind his ear and lights it up.
 We sit there getting high in someone’s front yard.
 A voice yells at us from the house.
 Robby casually drops the joint.
 A kid our age comes out the front door.